-Prerequisites: Math 245 and 254 with a grade of C or better.
+Prerequisites: Math 320 or Math 330 with a grade of C or better, or instructor approval.

 Course Organization: The class will be organized as follows.

 - One class day each week (usually Tuesday), I will give a lecture on course material. - The other class day each week (usually Thursday) will be a problem session completed in small groups.